 - Genealogy SA

-Although State Records holds birth, death and marriage certificates in its archival custody, only the Births Deaths and Marriages Registration Office is authorised to provide you with access to these records.
+Although State Records holds birth, death and marriage registrations, only the Births Deaths and Marriages Registration Office is authorised to provide you with access to these records.

 State Records holds copies of the indexes of Births Deaths and Marriages from 1842 to 1928 (for births), 1937 (for marriages) and 1972 (for deaths).
 An online version of the indexes is available for searching via Genealogy SA's website, though it contains less detail than the hard copy indexes at State Records or electronic indexes available at GenealogySA or the State Library.
 Microfilm copies can be inspected onsite at Genealogy SA, or transcripts can be purchased.

 For an official copy of the certificate, please contact the Births Deaths and Marriages Registration Office.

 The most recent information available on an individual is likely to be subject to a public access restriction, whether it is held by State Records or still maintained by the agency which created it.